Nitro/envoy-ui/README.md

 A simple UI for Lyft's Envoy proxy that replicates some of the functionality of the HAproxy stats page.
 Intended to talk to a single instance of the proxy.

-Fetches statistics from `/clusters` on the Envoy node and renders a single page with a more human-readable view of the statistics.
+Fetches statistics from `/clusters` and `/stats` on the Envoy node and renders a single page with a more human-readable view of the statistics.
 Best used for instances that are gateway nodes or Internet-facing headends.
 Each view is a snapshot in time and does not auto-update.

 Sample dashboard page for a proxy instance:
 ![Envoy UI](assets/envoy-ui.png)